 We consistently earn an Experienced Modification Rate (EMR) and DART rate below the national average which reflects a corporate dedication to providing a safe and healthy work environment and a workforce dedicated to putting its training into practice:

-Health & Safety On the Job Site
+Health & Safety on the Job Site

-A site-specific Health and Safety Plan (HASP) or Safe Work Plan that includes Job Safety Analysis is developed for every project.
+A site-specific Health & Safety Plan (HASP) or Safe Work Plan that includes Job Safety Analysis is developed for every project.
 Project Managers are actively engaged in field safety and health through the process of task observation.
 Senior staff members are paired with junior staff as part of a company-wide safety mentoring program.

 GWTT continually underscores the importance of safe site practices through:

 - Daily completion of STARRT (Safety Task Analysis Risk Reduction Task) forms